astrohart/MFR/MFR.Settings.Profiles.Providers.Factories.Tests/README.md

 This method has no parameters.

-<a name='T-MFR-Profiles-Providers-Factories-Tests-Properties-Resources'></a>
+<a name='T-MFR-Settings-Profiles-Providers-Factories-Tests-Properties-Resources'></a>
 ## Resources `type`

 ##### Namespace

-MFR.Profiles.Providers.Factories.Tests.Properties
+MFR.Settings.Profiles.Providers.Factories.Tests.Properties

 ##### Summary

 A strongly-typed resource class, for looking up localized strings, etc.

-<a name='P-MFR-Profiles-Providers-Factories-Tests-Properties-Resources-Culture'></a>
+<a name='P-MFR-Settings-Profiles-Providers-Factories-Tests-Properties-Resources-Culture'></a>
 ### Culture `property`

 ##### Summary